 Peter J. Breckheimer II

-Peter Breckheimer, a Partner in Glaser Weil’s Real Estate Department, represents owners, developers, private-equity investors, lenders and other sophisticated clients in all aspects of their real estate-related transactions, including:
+Peter Breckheimer, a Partner in Glaser Weil’s Real Estate Department, represents owners, developers, private-equity investors, pension funds, lenders and other sophisticated clients in all aspects of their real estate-related transactions, including:

 - The acquisition, disposition and development of major commercial real estate assets, encompassing retail, office, industrial and multi-family properties;